maxvfischer/DIY-CNC-machine/README.md

 ![assemble_frames_13](./images/build/frame/assemble_frames_13.jpg)

-#### Attach side plates
+### Attach side plates

 Before attaching the side plates, the MGN12H blocks were added back onto the rails, two on each side.
-Be careful when sliding them onto the rails, there are multiple small bearing balls that easily fall out of the block.
+Be careful when sliding them onto the rails, there are multiple small bearing balls that easily fall out of the blocks.

 The left and right side plates where then attached to the blocks using 20 mm M3 screws.
 Make sure to attach the plates on the correct side (see images below).